Gaussian DP for Reporting Differential Privacy Guarantees in Machine Learning: Alternative Viewpoints

 \section{Alternative Viewpoints}

-One might argue that the issue with our proposal is that either (1) GDP is an asymptotic notion of privacy (which is incorrect), or that (2) we propose another two-parameter notion of privacy like $(\varepsilon, \delta)$-DP.
+We have encountered two common reactions to the proposal: (1) GDP is an asymptotic notion of privacy (which is incorrect), and that (2) we propose another two-parameter notion of privacy like $(\varepsilon, \delta)$-DP.
 We address these two points below.

 \paragraph{A misconception that GDP is an asymptotic guarantee} Earlier work on GDP has focused on deriving asymptotic approximations of GDP~\citep{dong2022gaussian,Bu2020Deep}, and these approaches can lead to optimistic results (i.e. underestimating $\varepsilon$ instead of overestimating) ~\citep{gopi2021numerical}.
 Because of the focus in early work on asymptotic analyses, there is a common misconception that GDP is an asymptotic guarantee in principle, which is not true.
 Our proposal uses pessimistic, non-asymptotic GDP bounds, which can be easily computed from standard numerical privacy accountants, as we described in \Cref{sec:proposed-framework}.